samuelim01/tp/docs/UserGuide.md

 Examples:
 - `guest delete 2` deletes the 2nd guest on the guest list
-- `guest find Betsy` followed by `guest delete 1` deletes the 1st guest in the results of the `find` command
+- `guest filter n/Betsy` followed by `guest delete 1` deletes the 1st guest in the results of the `filter` command

 Expected behaviour upon success:
 - Deletes the guest at the specified `INDEX`